Skip to main content

 Value Analysis

 The GeoPress represents a fundamentally different value proposition than hollow fiber filters.
-A Sawyer Squeeze at $34.97 has effectively zero ongoing cost; the GeoPress at $89.95 plus $24.95 per cartridge (every 65 gallons) accumulates real expense.
-For a year of moderate use (1 liter/day, 365 liters), you would use approximately 1.5 cartridges — call it $127 in year one and $37 annually thereafter.
-Compare that to the Sawyer Squeeze at $35 total for the same period (and the next 20 years).
+A Sawyer Squeeze has effectively zero ongoing cost; the GeoPress at its higher upfront price plus regular cartridge replacements (every 65 gallons) accumulates real expense.
+For a year of moderate use (1 liter/day, 365 liters), you would use approximately 1.5 cartridges — a significant annual investment.
+Compare that to the Sawyer Squeeze's one-time purchase covering the same period (and the next 20 years).
 The GeoPress only makes economic sense if you genuinely need virus removal or chemical/heavy metal purification that hollow fiber cannot provide.

 Against other purifiers, the GeoPress holds up well.
-The MSR Guardian ($349.95) removes viruses via 0.02-micron hollow fiber and is self-cleaning, but costs 4x more and weighs slightly more at 17.3 oz.
-Chemical purification tablets (MSR Aquatabs, $9.25 for 30) are cheaper and lighter but require 30-minute wait times and leave a chemical taste.
-UV purifiers (SteriPEN, $50-100) are lightweight but need batteries and do not remove chemicals or particulates.
+The MSR Guardian removes viruses via 0.02-micron hollow fiber and is self-cleaning, but costs roughly 4x more and weighs slightly more at 17.3 oz.
+Chemical purification tablets (MSR Aquatabs) are cheaper and lighter but require 30-minute wait times and leave a chemical taste.
+UV purifiers (SteriPEN) are lightweight but need batteries and do not remove chemicals or particulates.
 The GeoPress occupies the sweet spot of speed, completeness, and simplicity — no wait times, no batteries, no chemical taste, and the broadest contaminant removal of any single portable device.

 Frequently Asked Questions